IS GASTRIC BYPASS SURGERY RIGHT FOR ME?

 It is also important to note that the gastric bypass surgery isn’t an instant fix for obesity and weight problems.
 It’s merely a way to assist people who have a difficult time maintaining their weight with diet and exercise.
 On top of the surgery, you must continue to eat a healthy diet and follow a rigorous exercise routine to ensure that you remain at the weight you desire.

 THE SEVERITY OF OBESITY

-Obesity is not light matter.
+Obesity is a serious matter.
 It is not just an aesthetic issue faced by some.
 Obesity is a killer.
 Gastric bypass surgery is recommended when a person has a BMI of 35 and above and suffers from obesity-related disorders.
 This surgical technique changes the way the digestive system of an individual looks and functions, thereby altering the fundamental way in which he or she consumes food.

 SAVING LIVES THROUGH SURGICAL INTERVENTION

-Dr. Val Prokurat and his team of staff at NJ Advanced Surgical Solutions are highly-qualified medical practitioners, with years of experience in performing gastric bypass surgery NJ is becoming well known for.
-Schedule a consultation with our team today.
+Dr. Val Prokurat and his team at NJ Advanced Surgical Solutions are highly-qualified medical practitioners, with years of experience in performing gastric bypass surgery in NJ.
+Schedule a consultation today.